cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/07-workflow.md

 > > └─✔ c        whalesay  dag-hl6lc-whalesay-1339698382  9s
 > > ~~~
 > > {: .language-output}
+> > And the workflow you should see in Argo GUI is:
 > > ![GKE1](../fig/Load.png)
 > > {: .centered}
 > {: .solution}